 For business owners using accounting software, they typically use pre-made templates.
 Quickbooks and others will give pre-formatted statements that are dependent on what information you are providing.
 When looking for the type of financial statements or line items you need, look to the software you are using for resources.
 Accounting software will often recommend templates based on industry or business type.
-To learn more about accounting categories or terms, you can refer to the Principles of Accounting Glossary.

 When using a firm like Pattillo, Brown & Hill for your financial statements, maximize the time and money spent for their services by bringing as much (accurate) information as you can.
 Time not spent by the firm organizing or collecting data can instead be used to make very helpful (and often profitable) recommendations.

 Jennifer Manning has two golden rules for business owners– 1) keep business and personal assets separate and 2) stay on top of your payroll taxes.
 By mixing personal and business transactions, you will not be able to get a clear picture of your business finances.
 Always keep a separate business bank account!
 As for payroll taxes, the IRS does not provide flexibility.
 It is much easier to maintain them regularly than it is to go back and attempt to remedy what you owe.